 How to Apply

 (All above deadlines are subject to change without notice.
-Applications will be considered based on space availability.)
+Applications received after the deadlines will be considered based on space availability.)

 Frequently Asked Questions

 Will I be able to transfer the courses I take as a Non-Degree?

 All Hunter Non-Degree courses are full accredited.

 How can I receive a copy of my Hunter transcript?